Were you looking for the Draped Hypertufa How-To?

 Questions: Will it be OK in winter or rain?
-Since I have made these for the past three summers, I can report that almost every one of my pots have survived snow and ice storms and mine have been in the rainiest springs and coldest winters ever!
+Since I have made these for the past five summers, I can report that almost every one of my pots have survived snow and ice storms and mine have been in the rainiest springs and coldest winters ever!
 They are fine.
 Be sure to check the videos out.
 You may need to PAINT A SECOND COAT OF THE MIXTURE onto a finished planter if it doesn’t seem hard enough.

 Remember, I have had failures too when the planter just did not get hard for whatever reason.
 Not sure why, but some just “flopped”, both literally and figuratively…LOL